-Deer car accident data from State Farm
+Deer related insurance claims from State Farm

 We should teach with data sets representing ALL of our students.
 Why?
 You never know what example will stick in a student's head.
 One way to get information to stick in is by employing the self-reference effect